Tips for Visiting New York City for the First Time (or the 100th)!

 Reflection on one of NY Central Park’s many bodies of water

-The main feature of uptown Manhattan is the glorious 1.37 square mile, Central Park.
+The main feature of uptown Manhattan is the glorious 1.37 square mile Central Park.
 It is so vital it divides the city into the Upper East Side and the Upper West Side.
-There is so much going on in it that there are whole articles written.
+There is so much going on in it that whole articles are written on it.
 I generally like to stroll through it and relax on a sunny day.
 The zoo is near the foot of it.
-On my bucket list is rowing a boat around the basin.
-You can also rent a bike to explore it or splurge on a handsome cab (horse-drawn carriage).
-You will find those waiting at the south end of the park.
-The Central Park Conservatory offers guided tours.
-Many of the city’s best museums are nestled near it.

 Solomon R. Guggenheim Museum